deckerweb/toolbar-extras-givewp/README.md

 ### Why is Give Donation (GiveWP) plugin required?
-While technically the GiveWP Dashboard plugin is not "required", this Add-On here makes absolutely no sense without it.
+While technically the GiveWP Donations plugin is not "required", this Add-On here makes absolutely no sense without it.